mafudge/ist346-content/labs/K.md

 ## Using an actual mail client.

 Now let's try an actual mail client.
 I think most of you understand how to use an email client, so instead we will think about how it works under the hood using SMTP and IMAP.
 The `roundcube` container is running a web-based email client on port TCP/8080.
-We should be able to use it to login and send and recieve emails.
+We should be able to use it to login and send and receive emails.

 1. Open [http://localhost:8080](http://localhost:8080) in your browser.
 2. You should see the roundcube login.
 You can login with **myuser@mycompany.com** and **mypassword**.
 Sound familiar?
 They are the same username and password we used to connect to IMAP!